Thank you for your interest in supporting the Brock School of Business.

 Giving to the Brock School of Business is a very special way for alumni to demonstrate their pride to their alma mater.
 Now more than ever, donations from alumni, corporations, and friends are critical to sustaining the high quality of our academic programs and to ensuring that the school offers a rewarding student experience.
 No matter the size, your gift makes a difference and is greatly appreciated.

-The Brock School of Business has an outstanding faculty and staff dedicated to providing a 21st century business education for our students.
-We desperately need a state of the art facility for educational instruction, faculty workspace,student interactions and community events.
+The Brock School of Business has an outstanding faculty and staff dedicated to providing a 21st century business education for our students, but we believe this building is the next step in making the Brock School one of the nation's premier business schools.
+This state-of-the-art facility for educational instruction, faculty collaboration, student innovation and community partnership is expected to be completed by fall of 2015.

 Naming opportunity to support the new business incubator located at the Brock School of Business.
 Incubator aims to help students start new businesses by providing services such as collaborative work space, meeting rooms and professional guidance.